 Skill Builder Spelling is a great app to help boost spelling skills.
 It allows up to 10 tests which you can edit it yourself.
 It has 2 modes you can use to test your spelling:

-- Classic: In this mode It shows you the current word but it disappears once you start typing.
+- Classic: In this mode It shows you the current word but it disappears once you start typing. -Jumbled: In this mode it scrambles up the current word and you have to unscramble it!

 Cost: Free for a limited time